manavm1990/next-app-router-tailwind-mui-starter/README.md

 It includes ESLint, Prettier, and TypeScript support out of the box.
 It includes appropriate [VS Code settings](./.vscode/settings.json) to ensure a consistent development experience.

 ESLint enforces [encapsulation of 🪝s](https://kyleshevlin.com/use-encapsulation).
 It's only a ⚠️ warning, but it's a good practice to follow.
+There is a `./app/hooks` folder where you can put your hooks.

 It includes a pre-commit 🪝 using `husky` and `lint-staged` (see `package.json`).